Virtual Accounting

 ROI equals labor savings plus avoided fees plus early payment discounts captured minus tool and setup cost, divided by total cost.

-• Subtract tool and setup ₹25,000 in year one, ROI grows further in year two.
+• Subtract tool and setup ₹20,000 in year one.
+ROI exceeds 300 percent in year one and grows further in year two.

 Common pitfalls and remedies

-• OCR limits: Pick OCR trained on Indian tax fields, add rules for checks.
+• OCR limits: Pick OCR trained on Indian tax fields.
+Add validation rules as a safety net.

-• Exception overload: Not every case is touchless, use playbooks for short pays, tax changes, credit notes.
+• Exception overload: Not every case is touchless.
+Use playbooks for short pays, tax changes, and credit notes.
+GenAI now auto resolves about 70 percent of common exceptions.

-• Compliance gaps: Keep timestamped trails, retention aligned to law.
+• Compliance gaps: Keep timestamped trails.
+Align retention with GST and Income Tax norms.

 AP versus AR nuances